cs481-ekh/s23-volt/docs/index.md

 This process will be repeated until the user has finished generating their scene.

-From This point, the user can either play an animation of their scene or step through each frame one by one using the "Playback Controls" menu at the top right of the page:
+From this point, the user can either play an animation of their scene or step through each frame one by one using the "Playback Controls" menu at the top right of the page:

 ![Imgur](https://i.imgur.com/fRgjgob.png)